Home / Therapy / Individual Therapy

 How Does Individual Therapy for Addiction Work?

 Counseling is the backbone of many people’s substance abuse disorder (SUD) treatment.
-Cognitive-behavioral therapy, family counseling, and other types of therapy all serve to help an individual stay clean.
+Cognitive-behavioral therapy, family counseling, and other types of therapy help an individual stay clean.
 Psychotherapy can also treat other mental health conditions that frequently play a part in substance abuse.
 Psychoanalysis involves exploring the organization of the personality in a way that looks at deep conflicts and defenses.
 According to the principles of psychoanalysis, you can only cure a problem by recognizing and solving the initial conflict.

 A SUD is more than a physical dependence on alcohol or drugs.
 After medical detox, you have a high risk for relapse when your body is no longer dependent on a substance.
 Psychological and social factors can be potent triggers that could cause a relapse.
 Relapse triggers include: